 Senator Jackson became the second-youngest senator in the state Senate in 2014.
 He was new to political office, but not new to public service, having enlisted after the attacks of September 11th, trained at Ft.
 Bragg, and served in Afghanistan.
-He continues to serve today as a Captain in the Army National Guard.
-He is currently in his 18th year of military service.
+He continues to serve today as a Major in the Army National Guard.
+He is currently in his 19th year of military service.

 As a state legislator, veteran, former assistant district attorney, and current member of the Army National Guard, Jeff has dedicated his life to public service.
-He’s running to bring that record of service and transparency to the U.S. Senate.
+He’s running to bring that record of service and transparency to the Congress.

 After a year-long deployment in Afghanistan, Senator Jackson attended law school at UNC-Chapel Hill with help from the G.I. bill, before serving as the assistant district attorney in Gaston County.
 In Gaston County, he tried more than one hundred cases.
 In the process, he saw firsthand how a failure to properly invest in and prioritize public education, economic development, mental health care, and criminal justice reform was harming people and families across North Carolina.